Caring for Newborn Kittens

 3

-As a general rule, you should give a newborn kitten thirteen milliliters of milk per hundred grams body weight.
+As a general rule, you should give a newborn kitten thirteen milliliters of milk per hundred grams of body weight.
 However, the kitten will stop drinking milk when it is full.
+Keep an eye on the kitten's behavior during feeding sessions.
+If they seem restless or uncomfortable, it might be a sign of overfeeding or an intolerance to the milk formula being used.

 4

-To give the baby cat milk, you can use a baby bottle, a syringe or a dropper.
+To give the baby cat milk, you can use a baby bottle, a syringe, or a dropper.
 It is very important that, whichever instrument you use, take proper hygiene measures and clean up thoroughly after each feeding.
-That way you feed the newborn cat whilst taking care of both your health and the kitten's health.
+That way, you feed the newborn cat whilst taking care of both your health and the kitten's health.
+Make sure to sterilize the feeding equipment regularly to prevent any bacterial infections.

 How To Care For A Newborn Kitten - Step 4